Table of Contents

 Floating Plants: Floating plants with broad leaves, such as hornwort, water sprite, duckweed, or elodea, can function as betta hammocks.
 Place these plants near the water surface to create a natural, canopy-like effect.
 Bettas often lie on these soft plants like comfy beds.

-Anubias on Suction Cups: Broad-leaved stem plants like anubias can be used as hammocks.
 Attach them to suction cups near the top of the tank.
 These blend seamlessly with tank decor while serving as resting spots.
-I used a suction-cup shelf and grew Java Moss over it to create a soft, natural bed.
+For my current betta I use a suction-cup shelf and grew Java Moss over it to create a soft, natural bed.

 Rooted Plants: In well-oxygenated tanks, bettas may find comfort resting in tangles of rooted plants like java fern or anubias, preventing them from moving by tank flow.